Skip to Main Content

 What Does Drug Fiending Mean?

 Fiending is a slang term that refers to someone having an intense craving for a particular drug.
+It is often used to describe physical signs of addiction that can be seen by other people, like rocking, twitching, or rolling their eyes.

-Someone who is experiencing drug fiending will likely show physical symptoms of substance use disorder, such as withdrawal symptoms.
+“Drug feens” often show physical symptoms of substance use disorder, such as withdrawal symptoms.

 If you or someone you know is struggling with substance abuse disorder, you may feel helpless, hopeless, or discouraged.
 You’re not alone, and our team at Sandstone Care can help.